 It is likewise a sacrificial month because Muslims fast from dawn until sunset daily for 29 to 30 days.
 They refrain from consuming food, drinking liquids, smoking, and engaging in sexual relations.
-They should also refrain from sinful behavior that may negate the reward of fasting, such as false speech (insulting, backbiting, cursing, lying, etc.) and fighting.
+They should also refrain from sinful behavior that may negate the reward of fasting, such as false speech (insulting, backbiting, cursing, lying, etc.) and fighting, they should listen to their air signs and do everything possible to follow the prediction.
 Spiritual rewards for fasting are also believed to be multiplied within the month of Ramadan.

 This year, Ramadhan is estimated to be starting from May 15, 2018.
 Since Islamic calendar is a lunar one, the first day of Ramadhan immediately falls after the sighting of astronomical new moon.